-BILL C-6: AN ACT RESPECTING THE SAFETY OF CONSUMER PRODUCTS
+LEGISLATIVE SUMMARY OF BILL C-36: AN ACT RESPECTING THE SAFETY OF CONSUMER PRODUCTS

-INTRODUCTION
+1 INTRODUCTION

-Bill C-6, An Act respecting the safety of consumer products (the Canada Consumer Product Safety Act1 or CCPSA) was introduced in the House of Commons by the Honourable Leona Aglukkaq, Minister of Health, on 29 January 2009, and died on the Order Paper on 30 December 2009 when the 2nd Session of the 40th Parliament was prorogued.2 Bill C-6 is very similar to Bill C-52, An Act respecting the safety of consumer products, which was introduced in the House of Commons during the 2nd Session of the 39th Parliament.
-Bill C-52 had received second reading in the House of Commons and had been referred to the House of Commons Standing Committee on Health when it died on the Order Paper as a result of the dissolution of Parliament in anticipation of the 40th general election.
+Bill C-36, An Act respecting the safety of consumer products (short title: the Canada Consumer Product Safety Act or CCPSA) was introduced in the House of Commons by the Honourable Leona Aglukkaq, Minister of Health, on 9 June 2010.
+Bill C-36 is very similar to Bill C-52, An Act respecting the safety of consumer products, which was introduced in the House of Commons during the 2nd Session of the 39th Parliament, and Bill C-6, An Act respecting the safety of consumer products, which was introduced in the House of Commons during the 2nd Session of the 40th Parliament.
+Bill C-52 had received second reading in the House of Commons and had been referred to the House of Commons Standing Committee on Health when it died on the Order Paper as a result of the dissolution of the 39th Parliament.
+Bill C-6 also died on the Order Paper when the 2nd Session of the 40th Parliament was prorogued.
+At prorogation, the House of Commons had yet to consider amendments made to Bill C-6 by the Senate.

-Bill C-6 is designed to repeal and replace Part I of the Hazardous Products Act,3 creating a new system to regulate consumer products that pose, or might reasonably be expected to pose, a danger to human health and safety.
+Bill C-36 is designed to repeal and replace Part I of the Hazardous Products Act, 1 creating a new system to regulate consumer products that pose, or might reasonably be expected to pose, a danger to human health and safety.
 The bill: